richardrodgers/ctask/README.md

 Look for README files in sub-projects for details.
 Feel free to adopt/fork, etc but use at your own risk.

-Unless otherwise noted, assume tasks require a DSpace 1.8 system.
+Unless otherwise noted, assume tasks require a DSpace 1.8 or better system.

 DSpace curation resources: